pablogarciaamolina/MAS-Research/README.md

 This way, we constructed the dataprocessing stage to load the data spread across the multiple olders that form IEMOCAP, and safed the already processed tensors in memory.
 This strategy is used for better speed when loading data at every step, as well as sparing more RAM memory.
 This approach was not the initial strategy, as we started by loading from IEMOCAP and transforming the data at every step.
 Either way, RAM spare memory has shown improvements but the computational speed stayed pretty much the same.

+Link for dowload here [IEMOCAP](https://sail.usc.edu/iemocap/).
+Note that there's no atomatic download in the code.

 ### SentiCap

 SentiCap contains images and text.
 The text is saved in a .csv file with a refernce to its correspondant image.
 The images are saved in a separate folder.
 THe text is composed of small description (arround 15-20 words) of the corresponding images.
 The images are not equally shaped and have really different sizes.
 This can be one of the main difficulties, sine very big images slow down the computations.
 To address this issue, we resize the images to 64x64 (default) in the dataprocessing stag.